willeswa/willies.com/src/pages/ultimate-guide-for-authentication-in-django-rest.md

 <br/>

 At this point, you should have your project setup and an application called <strong>authentication</strong> in the root directory.
-You maybe tempted to run `migrations`, don't.
+You may be tempted to run `migrations`, don't.
 More on this in a moment.

 To make DRF work, we need to do a couple more setups.
 First, open your project and add `rest_framework` and `rest_framework.authtoken` in your list of `INSTALLED_APPS` located in the `settings.py` module.
-Secondly, configure the <a href="https://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication">TokenAuthentication</a> by adding the following block of code in your `settings.py`:
+Secondly, configure a <a href="https://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication">TokenAuthentication</a> backend.

+Go a head and add the following block of code in your `settings.py`:

 ```py
 INSTALLED_APPS = [